'48 by James Herbert

 - Finished reading it on March 05, 2005

 - Maybe it was because of lowered expectations but I didn't think this book was as bad as some of the reviews said it was.
-I saw a lot of articles that commented on how this was just another scary car novel, a la Christine.
+I saw a lot of articles that commented on how this was just another scary car novel, a la CHRISTINE.
 And how this wasn't some of his strongest writing.
 And I believe it was after the release and some of those reviews that King announced his planned retirement, a retirement that I'll believe when I see.
 Personally I think that he'll be like The Rolling Stone or Ozzy or Cher who announce their retirement but then keep on doing what they love.
-And even now King has announced his plans to do a crime novel called The Colorado Kid.
-But I digress, back to From A Buick 8.
+And even now King has announced his plans to do a crime novel called THE COLORADO KID.
+But I digress, back to FROM A BUICK 8.
 I'll agree that it was not one of his better books.
 Since there is no active threat, no monster looming or no quest driving folks forward, the action was minimal.
 The tale unfolds as several troopers reveal the history of a car that was impounded many years back.
 Their recipient of the story is Ned Wilcox, a young man who recently lost his dad, a fellow trooper.
 While the story is interesting and intriguing, there is also a level of detachment to the telling.
 This is probably due to it being told to Ned while sitting around a picnic table rather than experiencing the story live, so to speak.
 I'm not sure if this hurt the story or not but I know that I wasn't pulled into it as much as I am with other novels.
 At the same time though, Stephen King on his off-days is still tons better than a lot of other stuff out there.
 And for you completists, it does tie-in to the Dark Tower series but more on the peripheral than directly.
-In that regards it is a nice complement to Hearts In Atlantis.
+In that regards it is a nice complement to HEARTS IN ATLANTIS.

 From The Borderlands edited by Elizabeth E. and Thomas F. Monteleone